Polly Vaughn

 "Polly Vaughn" is an Irish folk-song (Roud 166, Laws O36).
+Known in many variations of its title, it has been printed in broadsides, adapted to plays and stories, and recorded in various versions.

-Synopsis
+Lyrical plot

 A man, sometimes called Johnny Randle, goes out hunting for birds.
 During the hunt, he sees something white in the bushes.
 Thinking this is a swan, he shoots.
 To his horror, he discovers he has killed his true love, Polly Vaughn, sheltering from the rain.
 Returning home, he reports his mistake to his uncle and is advised not to run away.
 He should stay and tell the court that it was an honest mistake.
 The night before Polly's funeral, her ghost appears to confirm his version of the events.

 The narrator imagines all the women of the county standing in a line, with Polly shining out among them as a "fountain of snow".
 Since the fairest girl in the county died, the girls are said to be glad of her death.
 In some versions, there is no scene of a guilty confession and no ghost.

-Commentary
+Commentary on song

 Polly wears a white apron, and has a name which usually sounds like "Mailí Bhán".
 In Irish Gaelic, this translates as "Fair Mary".

 Baring-Gould commented that there is some similarity to Celtic legends about "The Swan Maidens".
 Anne Gilchrist in the Journal of the Folksong Society (number 26) points to many tales about women turning into swans.
 There is a fairy tale called "An Cailin" (The Fair Girl).
 A version of this story was recorded as "Cailín na Gruaige Báine" on the album Aoife by Moya Brennan.
 In Ovid's Metamorphoses, the Aeolian prince Cephalus accidentally kills his wife Procris with a javelin while hunting.
 Roy Palmer compares this story to that of Polly Vaughn.
 This interpretation might be called the "Romantic Celtic" version, and has been embraced by Shirley Collins.

 There are no versions known before 1806 (there are a number of versions from 1765 to 1806).

 Hugh Shields suggested that the story might be based on a real event in Kilwarlin, co.
 Down.

 The song is discussed in "EDS" (English Dance and Song) Autumn 2006 edition.